a-maze-d/fledex/README.md

 Take a look at the [Livebook examples](README.md#livebook) on how to use the DSL

 ## Livebook
 You can find some [livebooks](livebooks/README.md) files that show you how to use the library in a notebook (with and without hardware).
-You should be able to do most of your development on a computer (emulating the LED strip with a KinoDriver) before adjusting it to the real hardware (with the SpiDriver).
+You should be able to do most of your development on a computer (emulating the LED strip with a `Fledex.Driver.Impl.Kino`) before adjusting it to the real hardware (with the `Fledex.Driver.Impl.Spi`).
 On real hardware you can even run it with serveral drivers at the same time.

 ## Known Limitations
 If you want to run this library in nerves-livebook, you currently have to compile your own livebook with the library included in your `mix.exs` file, since you can't add any libraries that are not already bundled.